pjvf17/sudoku/bugs.md

 - [x] Sync serverside and clientside so that a blank cell is the same in both places
 - [ ] Popup for new game shows up even when you finished the game
 - [x] Fill in candidates not saving in server
+- [x] Fill in candidates being pressed a second time erasing all candidates (21/07/2020)